 Cedar Meadow's History and Vision

 As we have moved into the 2000s we now can offer homebreds for syndication that have been bred for racing success at the highest levels.
 We have not ignored the sires influence either.
-Our yearling crop of 2002 features offspring: by the horse with the fastest speed figure ever as a two year old, Rodeo; by the Breeder's Cup Mile runnerup and multiple Grade 1 winner, Fastness, and by the very successful young sire Petionville.
-Our 2002 two year old crop features two outstanding prospects: Chute the Breeze, a colt by Rodeo out of the stakes placed mare, Breezethruthetrees; and Lord General, a colt by Outflanker out of Montgomery by Kentucky Derby winner Dust Commander.
+Our foal crop of 2009 features two offsprings by the horse with the fastest speed figure ever at a mile and one quarter, the undefeated Candy Ride (ARG).
+He is the sire of Chocolate Candy in his first crop to race as well a 3 other graded stakes winners.
+We also feature a foal by champion Northern Spur (IRE).

 We think the future is bright at Cedar Meadow.
 We invite you to consider talking with us about that future if you are interested in investing in thoroughbred racing.
 We believe our approach of combining the best science with careful product and cost management gives all of us an excellent chance of success.